adussa3/Brainy-Spelling-1/README.md

 - Choose Nougat API 24
 - Run > Run 'app'
 - Choose the device you just created and click OK
+### Running the Application on your Android Device (downloading it)
+- Connect your device to the laptop
+- Open Android Studio
+- Run > Run 'app'
+- In the pop up screen, select your device, and click OK
+- The application will download onto your device
 ### Troubleshooting
 - When the files or ID names are in the project, but not recognized, Build > Clean Project and Build > Rebuild Project